-Although not expected at the sites except for asbestos abatement, the level of PPE will be upgraded to Level C if the concentration of volatile organic compounds which can be detected with a photo-ionization detector (PID) in the breathing zone equals or exceeds the specified action limits and the contaminants of concern have characteristic warning properties appropriate for air purifying respirators (e.g. taste, odor).
+Although not expected at the sites, the level of PPE will be upgraded to Level C if the concentration of volatile organic compounds which can be detected with a photo-ionization detector (PID) in the breathing zone equals or exceeds the specified action limits and the contaminants of concern have characteristic warning properties appropriate for air purifying respirators (e.g. taste, odor).
 Level C PPE will consist of the following equipment: